Melchizedek6809/Nujel/README.md

 Nujel
 --------------------------------------------------------
-A Lisp inspired language for games and other latency sensitive applications.
+A small, portable Lisp dialect for games and other latency sensitive applications.
-Development started in order to give [WolkenWelten](https://sr.ht/~melchizedek6809/WolkenWelten/) a scripting runtime.
+Development was started in order to give [WolkenWelten](https://sr.ht/~melchizedek6809/WolkenWelten/) a scripting runtime.
-While Nujel is still very early in development, and for the most part just a terrible Scheme, it is evolving rapidly.
+While Nujel is still very early in development, and for the most part just an incompatible Scheme, it is evolving rapidly.

+## Performance
+While Nujel is still quite slow, it is definitely not the slowest Lisp out there.
+To make sure that there are no performance regression benchmarks are regularly run which are also used to compare Nujel against other runtimes, if you are interested you can see the results [here](https://wolkenwelten.net/nujel/report.html) here.

 ## Future direction
 To get an idea about the design and future direction of Nujel have a look at the [FUTURE.md](/FUTURE.md).